Agrayne/Ranobot/README.md

 ## Functions
 ### 1. Search and Display Light Novel information

-*You can select the sort order of your search results as well*
+- *You can select the sort order of your search results*
+- *There is an option to filter out either Licensed or Unlicensed series during search*

 ![Search Function](https://i.ibb.co/xSp7yvvh/Discord-Ux3-Y8ki-MCt.png)

 ### 2. Generate a graph to compare volume releases
 ![Generated Graph](https://i.ibb.co/SWpmm03/Screenshot-2025-08-07-160622.png)